wakeuphate/err_mf/README.md

 ## Components

+### Mission Information

+You can modify the mission name and description in `description.ext`.

 ### Briefings

-Side-specific briefings are available in `err/briefings`.
+Side-specific briefings are available in `err/briefings/`.
+Each file corresponds to the side of the players: `WEST.sqf` is for BLUFOR, `EAST.sqf` is for OPFOR, `GUER.sqf` is for INDFOR, and `CIV.sqf` is for any civilian players.

 ### Gear